-Response: There are no production costs incurred by the company which are valued differently for cost accounting purposes than for financial accounting purposes.
+All production costs are valued the same for cost accounting purposes and for financial accounting purposes.

 State whether your company engaged in any start-up operations in relation to the goods under consideration.
 Describe in detail the start-up operation giving dates (actual or projected) of each stage of the start-up operation.